avidbiscuit/ait-wiki/content/mechanics/tardis/star.md

 ## What does it do?
 Floats far below the TARDIS interior and spins at a slow pace.
 When **The TARDIS** is refueling the Eye of Harmony's Rays begin pulsing.
-<br>If a player drops items into the Eye of Harmony, they will be deposited back at the main door of the TARDIS
+<br>If a player drops items into the Eye of Harmony, they will be deposited back at the main door of the TARDIS<br>
 <br>If a player falls into the Eye of Harmony, they will be deposited back at the main door of the TARDIS
 <br>
 **NOTE: THE EYE OF HARMONY GOES SUPER-NOVA DURING SECURITY PROTOCOL 000 (Self-Destruct).
 ALL ITEMS LEFT INSIDE THE INTERIOR OF THE TARDIS WILL BE DESTROYED**